Let us help you connect to the community!

 Sylvia Hartford started in January 2001 as a contracted bookkeeper.
 She is highly respected by BFMP’s auditing firm, Brady Martz.
 She has worked as a bookkeeper and office manager for Wendy’s and Engineered Well Services, a company owned by her and her late husband serving the oil field during the 1970s and 1980s oil boom.
 Sylvia has also contracted her bookkeeping services with several other small businesses and nonprofits, including Youth for Christ, and has donated supplies, an office color copier and other items to BFMP.
 She is also known for her quilting skills.
 Her “baseball quilt” sold for $250 during a Badlands Big Sticks game in July 2019.

 Dorothy Mosbrucker joined BFMP in August 2012 as the administrative assistant.
-With her six years of experience, Dorothy has contacted thousands of mentor applicant character references and provided a steady, helpful disposition in-person and on the phone to callers and office visitors.
+With her seven years of experience, Dorothy has contacted thousands of mentor applicant character references and provided a steady, helpful disposition in-person and on the phone to callers and office visitors.
 A former truck driver and home health care provider, Dorothy is placed at BFMP through Experience Works, a government-funded job training program for seniors.